 The City encourages the use of local native plant species in residential gardens and public landscapes.

-Native gardens not only look beautiful, but also help wildlife to thrive by providing habitat and a source of food.
+Native gardens not only look beautiful, but also help to strengthen ecological corridors, enabling wildlife to thrive by providing habitat and a source of food.
 Native gardens also use less water once established and have a reduced risk of invading bushland areas.

 Nowadays, there is an array of native plants available from specialised nurseries to help you establish your own native garden.